starkware-libs/cairo-docs/core/src/core-traits-Copy.md

 # Copy

-A trait for copying values.By default, variables in Cairo have 'move semantics', meaning they are moved when used.
-However, types implementing `Copy` have 'copy semantics', allowing the value to be duplicated instead of moved.  # DerivingThis trait can be automatically derived using `#[derive(Copy)]`.
-Most basic types implement `Copy` by default.  # ExamplesWithout `Copy` (move semantics):
+A trait for copying values.
+By default, variables in Cairo have 'move semantics', meaning they are moved when used.
+However, types implementing `Copy` have 'copy semantics', allowing the value to be duplicated instead of moved.
+# Deriving

+This trait can be automatically derived using `#[derive(Copy)]`.
+Most basic types implement `Copy` by default.
+# Examples

+Without `Copy` (move semantics):
 ```cairo
 #[derive(Drop)]
 struct Point {